Ban Native American Mascots

 In order to provide a safe environment where Indigenous students can thrive, Massachusetts must end the practice of Native American logos and mascots.

-To learn more, read the bill fact sheet, and this study on the psychosocial effects of Native American mascots.
+To learn more, read the bill info sheet, and this study on the psychosocial effects of Native American mascots.

 Email your rep